 The best wiring should be carried out as shown below.
-The immunity to EMC can be improved connecting the minus of the DC power supplier of the system (-) to the earth ground.
+The immunity to EMC can be improved by connecting the negative terminal of the DC power supply of the system (-) to the earth ground.

 All the DIN-rail modules with the in/out terminals come with two short wires already screwed into the A1 and A2 terminals in order to speed up commissioning.